 How Google Chrome’s Ad Blocker Works

 We’ve mentioned already that Chrome is the most popular browser.
 But just how popular is it?
-According to StatCounter, as of August 2018, Chrome claims 59.69% of the browser market share.
+A recent study showed that Chrome claimed 77.03% of the browser market share.
 That’s a lot! 😮

 So no matter how you cut it, the ad blocker is going to hit anyone with online advertising.
 Unless it doesn’t.